maxorlovskyi/TracksDocs/expenses.md

 # Expenses Module User Guide

 > Expenses Module is for the Company Expenses.
-There are two pages: 1st page - Summary Page and 2nd page - Expenses Details page.
+There are two pages: 1st - Summary Page and 2nd - Expenses Details page.

 Expenses Permissions